 Ans. – Lindley Murray is known as “the father of English grammar.”
 Lindley Murray was the first person who Initiated writing grammar books in 1795.

-How can I improve my English grammar for competitive exam?
+Q. How can I improve my English grammar for the competitive exam?

 Ans. – Read newspapers and books regularly: It’s a foolproof method to improve your grammar, build vocabulary, and gain general awareness.